Codeception/Codeception/docs/01-Introduction.md

 It can be called a *BDD* (Behavior Driven Development) framework.
 All Codeception tests are written in a descriptive manner.
 Just by looking at the test body, you can clearly understand what is being tested and how it is performed.
-Even complex tests with many assertions are written in a simple PHP domain-specific language (DSL).
+Even complex tests with many assertions are written in a simple PHP Domain-Specific Language (*DSL*).